Skip to main content

 Thermal energy from the reaction can be used for heating or cooling

 The futuristic-looking SOFC unit houses several hundred fuel cells.
 These are piled into stacks, which constitute the engine of the electrochemical process.
 Each SOFC unit generates around ten kilowatts (kW) of electricity and around 3 kW of heat.
-Over the course of a year, this amounts to some 80,000 kilowatt-hours (kWh) of electricity — enough to cover the annual power needs of 20 or more four-person households.
+Over the course of a year, this amounts to some 80,000 kilowatt-hours (kWh) of electricity — potentially enough to cover the annual power needs of 20 or more four-person households.
 This process also produces thermal energy, which can be utilized either to heat buildings or to produce — by means of an absorption chiller — chilled water with which to cool servers.

 Highly efficient and fuel-flexible

+The fuel cells achieve an electrical efficiency of 60 percent.
 Furthermore, SOFC systems are very versatile when it comes to the choice of energy carrier.
 In the Berlin pilot project, PASM is currently using natural gas, as there is no local hydrogen infrastructure in place.
-In the long term, however, the company intends to switch the two pilot units to a more sustainable energy carrier.
+In the long term, the conversion of such systems to more sustainable energy sources is possible.
 Even when running on natural gas, the SOFC is considerably more environmentally friendly than some other forms of power generation: carbon emissions are around two-thirds lower than coal-fired generation in Germany, and virtually no nitrogen oxide or particulate emissions are produced.
-In the future, when an SOFC is run exclusively on sustainably produced hydrogen, carbon emissions will be completely eliminated.
+In the event that the SOFC systems are operated with sustainably produced hydrogen, carbon emissions would be completely eliminated.

 How does power generation work in a solid oxide fuel cell?